libera-csharp/SpikeLite/README.md

 ### Building The Bot

-SpikeLite targets .NET4, so the project file is VS2010 compatible.
-It has been verified to work on Mono 2.10/2.11, and against
+SpikeLite targets .NET4.5, so the project file is VS2012 compatible.
+It has been verified to work on Mono 3.03.
-MonoDevelop 2.6.
 You'll want to set the SpikeLite.UI.Cli as your start project, if you'd like to run the bot via an IDE.
 All build artifacts will be present in output\Debug or output\Release, depending on how you built it.
 Right now you'll want x86 only.

 There's a NAnt build file that seems to work well enough with XBuild, but still seems to have problems on Windows against MSBuild.